-CHIVA are committed to supporting the development of consistent quality practice in the health and social care services provided to children and their families living with HIV.
-CHIVA produce guidelines which ensure that knowledge about best practice concerned with the care of children with HIV is made available.
+CHIVA is committed to supporting consistent, high quality practice across health and social care services provided to children and families living with HIV.
+CHIVA produces guidelines which ensure that information about best practice in the care of children living with HIV is available to all.

-The standard promotes professional practice with children which supports them having access to open and honest information about their HIV and encourages increased opportunities for children to have conversations about HIV.
-The standard includes aims and indicators as benchmarks which organisations can work towards meeting, at a ‘basic’ and more ‘developed’ practice level.
-The standard enables organisations to examine and assess their current practice around supporting children’s knowledge of their HIV and identify where practice can be improved.
+The standard promotes professional practice which supports children's access to direct, clear information about their HIV and encourages opportunities for conversations with children about HIV.
+The standard includes aims and indicators which organisations can work towards meeting at a ‘basic’ and more ‘developed’ practice level.
+Organisations can use the standard to examine and assess their current practice around supporting children’s knowledge of their HIV and to identify where practice can be improved.

-This guidance supports conversations with children about HIV to happen as early as possible.
-It considers approaches to these conversations and factors that influence successful communication with children as well as the process of building more understanding over time, and how obstacles to understanding may be overcome.
+This guidance supports conversations with children about HIV as early as possible.
+It considers approaches to these conversations and factors that influence successful communication with children.
+It addresses the process of building understanding over time and overcoming obstacles to understanding.